Methaphur/Methaphur/README.md

 - Hi, I’m @Methaphur aka Hari
 - First year Int MSc student at NISER
-- I’m currently just working with Python
 - You can reach me on :
 - Discord: Harii<3#3578
 - Email : harisankar.b@niser.ac.in